 This recipe for Garlic Scrambled Eggs is a recipe I grew up with.
 My mom would make this often.
 Sometimes for breakfast, other times for dinner.
 It is basically eggs scrambled with some garlic and seasonings with some chickpeas tossed in for good measure!

 What is for breakfast in your house?
 In our house it is sometimes Blueberry Pancakes (for me).
 And, other times without blueberries, (for Grumpy).
 I might get adventurous and make them healthy, with different fruits, and sometimes I veer off the path of the cake and make Invisible Banana French Toast or these Waffled French Toast Sticks!
-However, this week, it was Garlic Scrambled Eggs with Chickpeas!
+However, this week, it was this scrambled egg recipe!

 Kicking Mom’s Garlic Scrambled Eggs up a Notch!